afrigeri/nawish_gis/README.md

 ### Mapping basefiles

-''image_mosaic.tif'' and ''dtm.tif'' are the mapping base.
+''image_mosaic.tif'' and ''dtm.tif'' located in the raster folder are the mapping base.
-./data/vector/cc_craters_gt4km.shp
-./data/vector/cc_areas.shp
-./data/raster/image_mosaic.tif
-./data/raster/dtm.tif

 ### Crater counts

 In the data/vector directory there are files useful for crater counting.

-cc_areas.shp: areas used for crater counts
+ * ''cc_areas.shp'': areas used for crater counts

-cc_craters_gt4km.shp: craters with diameters greater than 4 chilometers.
+ * ''cc_craters_gt4km.shp'': craters with diameters greater than 4 chilometers.

+In the data/crater_counts folder, there are the Craterstats2 file.